Joint Aid Muscle Maintenance.

 What are the key benefits of using Joint Aid + Muscle Maintenance for Dogs?

 - Maintains flexibility of movement in all working and pet dogs and

-- Also supports the natural regeneration of cartilage, muscles and synovial fluid and
+- Supports the natural regeneration of cartilage, muscles and synovial fluid and

 - Helps maintain the natural anti-inflammatory actions of the dog’s metabolism and

 - Has essential dietary amino acids required to maintain muscular structure and activity and